erdincka/ezmeral-demo-vmware-terraform/README.md

   - Cluster
   - Resource Pool
 - DHCP should be enabled on the network and VMs should be accessible by your local machine
+- DHCP should register DNS resolution (or manually provide DNS resolution for allocated IPs)

 ### Update variables for your environment